cube-drone/build-a-the-web-presentation/0 - Structure.md

 Now, it might seem like I'm being a bit contradictory here - you should have indexes for every query, you should pull as much information from indexes as you can, but also, your indexes slow down writes and grow unbounded until they fill your database server's RAM and blow up prod.
 But yes, all of those things are true at the same time.

-### Replication & Sharding
-We're going to talk more about scaling and failover for your database in Act II, when we get to talking about running production systems.

 #### Schema Evolutions/Migrations
 If you're using a SQL-based database, you are going to be asked to define your table layout up-front.
 This is your database schema, describing the shape of data in your database, as well as the indexes that must be created.